Derek Richardson (actor): Early life

 Richardson was born in Queensbury, New York, the eldest of the five children of Ellen and Dr. Derek Richardson, a dermatologist.

 Career

+Richardson's first screen work was in New York in 2000, appearing in one episode each of Strangers with Candy and Law & Order.

-Upon moving to Los Angeles in 2002, he was cast in a recurring role on J. J. Abrams' Felicity as Keri Russell's love interest.
+He moved to Los Angeles in 2002, to pursue his career.
+His first role was that year, in a two episode run as Keri Russell's love interest of the week, late in the final season of Felicity.
 He subsequently co-starred in the prequel to the Dumb and Dumber franchise Dumb and Dumberer: When Harry Met Lloyd as a younger version of Jeff Daniels' character, Harry Dunne.

-Richardson starred opposite Jay Hernandez as one of the leads in the Lions Gate Entertainment horror film Hostel, directed by Eli Roth and executive-produced by Quentin Tarantino.
-His performance in the horror film garnered him a 2006 MTV Movie Award nomination for "Best Frightened Performance".
-In 2006, he began starring in the television show Men in Trees as "Patrick Bachelor".
+Richardson starred as one of the leads in the horror film Hostel, earning a 2006 MTV Movie Award nomination for "Best Frightened Performance".
+In 2006, he began starring as Patrick Bachelor in the series Men in Trees.

-From 2012-14, he played Nolan Johnson on all 100 episodes of the Charlie Sheen FX original series Anger Management.
+From 2012–14, he played Nolan Johnson on all 100 episodes of Anger Management, and portrayed California Governor Ronald Reagan's speechwriter (and later congressman) Dana Rohrabacher in the 2024 biopic Reagan.